joshnuss/faas/README.md

-# FAAS - Function as a service
+# FaaS - Function as a service

 This is a very naive implementation of a multi node faas, just for learnings sake :)